 - Matching and linking

-Examples from everyday practice include storing contact data of your customers’ contact persons (B2B) in your CRM system or collecting addresses for sending newsletters or simply placing an order.
+Examples from everyday practice would include storing contact details of your customers’ contacts (B2B) in your CRM system or collecting addresses for newsletter distribution or simply taking an order.

 4. Personal data in the company

 When selling products and services, you need to convince potential customers of your quality.
-To do this, you need to know a lot about your future customers in order to choose the right approach and communication channels.
-For each channel you need address data of your recipients, for email marketing and newsletter e.g. you need entire recipient lists.
+To do this, you need to know a lot about your future customers so that you can then choose the right approach and the right communication channels.
+For each channel you need address data of your recipients, for email marketing and newsletters, for example, you need entire lists of recipients right away.
 But you also need personal data for commercial processes.

-The first thing to think about is the checkout and the accounting.
-But in fact, some other departments are working with your customers’ personal data before or after the purchase.
-For example, there’s yourmarketing chasing new leads, your sales recruiting new customers, or even your service taking care of your customers.
+The first thing that comes to mind is purchase processing and accounting.
+But in fact, several other departments work with your customers’ personal data before or after the purchase.
+For example, there’s your marketing chasing new leads, your sales recruiting new customers, or even your service taking care of your customers.

-The GDPR not only protects customer data, but also data from employees – from the application to the end of employment.
+The GDPR not only protects customer data, but also employee data – from the application to the end of employment.

-The GDPR stipulates that personal data, including employee data, may only be processed if this is permitted by a specific legal basis or consent of the employee.
-This legal basis can be found in the Federal Data Protection Act.
-This means that employers may process such personal data as is required for the commencement, performance or termination of an employment relationship even without consent.
+The GDPR stipulates that personal data, including employee data, may only be processed if this is permitted by a specific legal basis or the employee’s consent.
+This legal basis is found in the German Federal Data Protection Act (BDSG).
+This means that employers may process such personal data as is necessary for the commencement, performance or termination of an employment relationship even without consent.

-For GDPR-compliant management of personal data, you need a CRM software that guarantees the rights and security of your customers while protecting you from risking heavy fines in the event of process errors.
-Transparency, optimal coordinated processes and a central data storage for a complete overview supports the GDPR regulations in CRM better than a collection of Excel sheets distributed via various servers.
+For DSGVO-compliant management of personal data, you need CRM software that ensures the rights and security of your customers and thus at the same time saves you from risking high fines in case of process errors.
+Transparency, optimally coordinated processes and central data storage for a full overview support the regulations of the GDPR in CRM better than a collection of Excel sheets distributed across various servers.

 5. When is the processing of personal data

-for the processing of personal data is given if the GDPR allows it.
+to the processing of personal data is given if the GDPR permits it.
 To do so, there must be a “legal basis” for the processing as follows:

 - Execution of the contract: the processing is necessary for the execution of a contract with the person, such as using the address of the customer to ship the ordered product.

-- Fulfillment of laws: In order to fulfil legal obligations, data processing is required, such as to demand and store the identification data of contractual partners in accordance with the Money Laundering Act.
+- Compliance with laws: Data processing is necessary to fulfill legal obligations, such as retrieving and storing the identification data of contractual partners in accordance with the Money Laundering Act.

-- Eligible interests: The company has a legitimate interest in processing.
-There are no less intrusive alternatives.
+- Legitimate interests: The Company pursues a legitimate interest with the processing.
+No less drastic alternatives exist.
 The conflicting interests of the persons concerned do not prevail.
-For example to view the business letters of a sick employee to handle urgent customer requests.
+Such as viewing the business letters of a sick employee to handle urgent customer inquiries.

-- Consent: The data subject has informed himself and clearly consented to the use of the data, such as a customer who subscribes to the newsletter.
+- Consent: The data subject has informed himself and clearly consented to the use of data, such as a customer who signs up for the newsletter.